Strava – Why on Earth did they acquire FATMAP?

 3. New users: FATMAP’s focus on outdoor activities such as hiking, skiing, and mountain biking will bring new users to STRAVA.

-4. Feature Expansion: Fatmap’s capabilities will enable Strava to expand the scope of its product offering both in terms of new types of users and new types of features
+4. Feature Expansion: Fatmap’s capabilities will enable Strava to expand the scope of its product offering.

-5. Competitor Differentiation: Companies like RwGPS and KOMOOT get ever-closers to offering similar features to those on offer by Strava.
-FATMAP’s detailed and interactive maps will help differentiate Strava from the evolving competition
+5. Competitor Differentiation: Companies like RwGPS and KOMOOT get ever-closer to offering similar features to those on offer by Strava.
+FATMAP’s detailed and interactive maps will help differentiate Strava from the evolving competition.

 8. Efficiency/Synergy: STRAVA might save resources and time that would have been spent on developing similar features in-house.